blocksds/sdk/docs/exit-to-loader.rst

 ``__libnds_exit()`` tries to access the struct at that location.
 If ``bootsig`` matches ``BOOTSIG``, it means that the exit to loader data has been provided and the function can try to start the exit process.
+If the signature isn't found, it will simply power off the console (which actually causes a reset to the system menu in the DSi).

 If the reset has been requested from the ARM7, ``arm7reboot()`` is called.
 Similarly, if the ARM9 has requested the reset, ``arm9reboot()`` is called.
 Note